Vong Sarendy: Shadow Over Angkor

-Sarendy Vong makes a short appearance in King Sihanouk's 1969 film: Shadow Over Angkor (Ombre sur Angkor).
-He portrays an officer in the Khmer Royal Navy.
+Vong Sarendy makes a short appearance in King Sihanouk's 1969 film Shadow Over Angkor (Ombre sur Angkor), where he portrays an officer in the Khmer Royal Navy.
 Ironically, the film is centered around a plot to overthrow the Cambodian Government.

 Rogue Warrior

-Sarendy appears in Richard Marcinko's book, Rogue Warrior, which includes an account of the Cambodian Civil War.
+Vong Sarendy appears in Richard Marcinko's book, Rogue Warrior, which includes an account of the Cambodian Civil War.